outofdesk/outofdesk.github.io/about.md

 Reading the last line above, it sounded like it made a small poem..

 <blockquote>
-One has simplicity, authenticity, and peace of mind, <br/>
+One has simplicity, and authenticity <br/>
 The other has opportunities for growth <br/>
 The internal journey has been one of going back and forth <br/>
 Between the two in pursuit of a healthy mix of both <br/>